lucasfurno/docs_en/api/v3/network-lists/index.md

 ---

-## 2. Consult data of a Network List {#consult-data-network-lists}
+## 2. Retrieving data from a Network List {#retrieving-data-network-lists}

-Returns the details of a Network List The information that is returned in this call refers to Network Lists that can be linked to one or more Rule Sets from the New Edge Firewall.
+It returns the details of a Network List.
+The information that is returned in this call refers to Network Lists that can be linked to one or more Rule Sets from Edge Firewall.

 #### **GET** */network_lists/:id*